 Arizona Revised Statutes §§ 25-401 through 25-417: These Arizona statutes govern legal decision making.

-Rule 23, Arizona Rules of Family Law Procedure: Describes the initial petition and response in a family court action.
+Arizona Rules of Family Law Procedure, Rule 23: Arizona Rules of Family Law Procedure: Describes the initial petition and response in a family court action.

-Rules 91 and 91.3, Arizona Rules of Family Law Procedure: Describe the procedure for modifying a court order for legal decision making.
+Arizona Rules of Family Law Procedure, Rules 91 and 91.3, Arizona Rules of Family Law Procedure: Describe the procedure for modifying a court order for legal decision making.

 The Court’s primary focus in any case involving children is the “best interests of the children.”
-See A.R.S. § 25-403.
+See ARS § 25-403.
 The Court can look at many different factors to determine what is in the children’s best interests.
 The Court can consider anything that is relevant to the child’s physical or emotional well-being.
 These can include several factors listed in the statute:

 1. The past, present and potential future relationship between the parent and the child.